-- Retention of an independent monitor by the organisation that is acceptable to the SEC.
-To ensure independence, the SEC often requires that the monitor has not provided any professional services to the organisation within a specified time period (including services provided as a former employee or board member).86
+- retention of an independent monitor or consultant by the organisation that is acceptable to the SEC.
+To ensure independence, the SEC often requires that the monitor has not provided any professional services to the organisation within a specified period (including as a former employee or board member);

-- A prohibition against terminating the monitor without approval from SEC staff, and an express waiver against any claim that an attorney–client relationship exists between the company and the compliance monitor.87 This requirement prevents the company from withholding information on the basis that it communicated with the monitor on a privileged basis.
+- a ban on dismissing the monitor without approval from SEC staff and an express waiver against any claim that an attorney–client relationship exists between the company and the compliance monitor.
+This requirement prevents the company from withholding information on the basis that it communicated with the monitor on a privileged basis;

-- A requirement that the company bear all costs and expenses associated with the monitor.88
+- a requirement that the company bear all costs and expenses associated with the monitor;

-- A description of the business areas that the monitor is to review and evaluate.89
+- a description of the business areas that the monitor is to review and evaluate;

-- A requirement that the monitor have reasonable access to company records, employees, and information as required to properly evaluate and assess the specified areas.90
+- a requirement that the monitor be given reasonable access to company records, employees and information as required to properly evaluate and assess the specified areas; and

-- A requirement that the monitor issue an initial report and provide a copy to the SEC within a specified time period.
-Such a report will summarise the review, evaluate the business areas identified, and make appropriate recommendations to mitigate risks in the specified areas.91
+- a requirement that the monitor issue an initial report and provide a copy to the SEC within a specified period.
+This report will summarise the review, evaluate the business areas identified and make appropriate recommendations to mitigate risks in the specified areas.

-- In many cases, an organisation is also required to adopt the recommendations contained within the initial report within a specific time period.92 If the company believes that any recommendations are 'unnecessary, unduly burdensome, or impractical', it may submit a written alternative proposal to the monitor and the SEC.93 The monitor and the organisation can then negotiate an alternative proposal within a specified time period.
-If no agreement can be reached, the organisation must either abide by the original proposal or submit its objections to the SEC for consideration.94 In some instances, the organisation may be able to obtain a third party mediator to resolve the issue.95
+In many cases, an organisation will also be required to adopt the recommendations contained within the initial report within a specific period.
+If the company believes that any recommendations are ‘unnecessary, unduly burdensome, impractical or inappropriate’, it may submit a written alternative proposal to the monitor and the SEC.
+The monitor and the organisation can then negotiate an alternative proposal within a specified period.
+If no agreement can be reached, the organisation must either abide by the original proposal or submit its objections to the SEC for consideration.
+In some instances, the organisation may be able to obtain a third party mediator to resolve the issue;

-While no two cases are identical, recent SEC orders requiring monitors generally include some form of the terms referenced here, with modifications based on the scope of the review, the length of the monitor appointment, and the severity of the conduct.
+While no two cases are identical, the most recent SEC orders requiring monitors generally include some form of the terms referenced here, with modifications based on the scope of the review, the length of the monitor appointment and the severity of the conduct.

 Costs and benefits of SEC monitors

 However, monitorships are expensive and often intrusive.
-That cost can be quite high, especially where the monitor has been empowered to oversee significant or large parts of the organisation's operations and where the monitor's tenure is several years.
-An alternative, therefore, to an independent monitor that may be suggested in a settlement negotiation is the imposition of a 'self-monitoring' arrangement that requires the entity to charge an independent committee of the board of directors to appoint an individual to make periodic reports on progress with undertakings and agree to report any reasonable suspicions of violations of the federal securities laws.99
+That cost can be quite high, especially when the monitor has been empowered to oversee significant or large parts of the organisation’s operations or if the monitor’s tenure is for several years.
+An alternative, therefore, to an independent monitor that may be suggested in a settlement negotiation is the imposition of a self-monitoring arrangement that requires the entity to charge an independent committee of the board of directors to appoint an individual to make periodic reports on progress with undertakings and agree to report any reasonable suspicions of violations of the federal securities laws.

-As SEC-imposed monitors have taken their modern form in the wake of WorldCom, the SEC's use of monitors has become widespread across a variety of industries for a broad range of conduct.
-While the use of monitors has expanded, recent trends and DOJ guidance demonstrate that the SEC has shifted from seeking all-encompassing roles for monitors to roles that are more tailored to remediating the problematic behaviour outlined in the charging or settlement papers.
+As SEC-imposed monitors have taken their modern form in the wake of WorldCom, the SEC’s use of monitors has become widespread across a variety of industries for a broad range of conduct.
+Although the use of monitors has expanded, recent trends and US DOJ guidance demonstrate that the SEC has shifted from seeking all-encompassing roles for monitors to roles that are more tailored to remediating the problematic behaviour outlined in the charging or settlement papers.
 Even with this narrower scope, an organisation should still carefully evaluate the benefits and costs of accepting a monitor appointment as part of the resolution of an SEC investigation.
-Monitor appointments are unlikely to wane anytime in the near future, and, if anything, will likely be used more frequently to aid the SEC's regulatory function in a variety of contexts to protect the public from perceived recidivist corporate misconduct.
+Monitor appointments are unlikely to wane in the near future and, in light of most recent US DOJ guidance, may even be used more frequently to aid the SEC’s regulatory function in a variety of contexts to protect the public from perceived recidivist corporate misconduct.

-1 Alex Lipman and Ashley Baynham are partners at Brown Rudnick LLP.
-The authors would like to thank Elliot Weingarten, an associate at Brown Rudnick, for his assistance in researching and drafting this chapter.
+1 Rachel Wolkinson is a partner and Blair Rinne is a senior associate at Brown Rudnick LLP.
+The authors wish to acknowledge the contribution of Ashley Baynham (formerly a partner at the firm) to previous editions of this chapter and to thank Tom Reklaitis, an associate at Brown Rudnick, for his assistance in researching and drafting this chapter.

 3 Most often monitors are imposed as part of a settlement agreement.
 In fact, the majority of SEC enforcement actions not involving delinquent filing settle before litigation is ever filed by the SEC.
 See, e.g., David Rosenfeld, ‘Admissions in SEC Enforcement Cases: The Revolution That Wasn’t’, 103 Iowa L. Rev. 113, 137 (2017).